 Defined in the AMS Handbook as "Academic instruction hours required of an adult learner to meet requirements of a course level for an AMS credential; hours vary between course levels; completed on-site (in-residence) in the classroom with an instructor physically present and/or approved hours delivered via distance education."
-All hours listed above are considered "clock hours" with IR referring to In-Residence sessions (in-person at a physical location); OL referring to OnLine sessions (distance education via the Canvas platform); and V referring to Virtual sessions (via Zoom meeting.)
+All hours listed above are considered "clock hours" with IR referring to In-Residence sessions (in-person at a physical location); OL referring to OnLine sessions (distance educationmeter); and V referring to Virtual sessions (via Zoom meeting.)